United Nations Educational, Scientific and Cultural Organization (UNESCO)

 UNESCO exists to bring creative intelligence to life.
 Its focus is on holistic policies that are capable of addressing the social, environmental and economic dimensions of sustainable development.

-UNESCO’s World Heritage Committee will meet in Krakow, Poland in July 2017.
+UNESCO’s World Heritage Committee will meet in Manama, Bahrain in July 2018.
 The Committee is responsible for the implementation of the World Heritage Convention, which defines the use of the World Heritage Fund and allocates financial assistance upon requests from States’ Parties.
 It examines reports on the state of conservation of inscribed properties and asks States’ Parties to take action when properties are not being properly managed.
 It also decides on the inscription or deletion of properties on the List of World Heritage in Danger.

-The FSI Global Policy fellow will work for a period of nine or ten weeks during Summer 2017.
-During the internship period, the fellow will have the opportunity to attend the World Heritage Committee meeting in Krakow, Poland from July 2, 2017 to July 12, 2017.
-The fellow will otherwise be based at UNESCO offices in Paris.
+The FSI Global Policy intern will work for a period of nine or ten weeks during Summer 2017.
+During the internship period, the intern will have the opportunity to attend the World Heritage Committee meeting in Manama, Bahrain from June 24, 2018 to July 4, 2018.
+The intern will otherwise be based at UNESCO offices in Paris.

-The fellow’s project will focus on the preparation and follow-up for the World Heritage Committee meeting.
-Alessandro Balsamo, member of UNESCO’s Policy and Statutory Meetings Unit, will mentor the fellow during the internship period.
+The intern’s project will focus on the preparation and follow-up for the World Heritage Committee meeting.
+Alessandro Balsamo, member of UNESCO’s Policy and Statutory Meetings Unit, will mentor the intern during the internship period.
 Various tasks will include:

 - Creation of PDF versions of nominations